 The 3 Best Computer Speakers With a Subwoofer for Under $50 in 2020

-As I know from my own experience over the years, choosing the best computer audio system can be a challenging experience, especially if you don't want to pay more than necessary for the system that you need.
+As I know from my own experience over the years, choosing the best computer audio system can be a challenging experience, especially if you don't want to pay more than is necessary for the system that you need.

-There are some good options out there, however, by which I mean inexpensive audio systems that are capable of delivering a crisp and accurate mid and higher range, accompanied by a deep bass for a full sound.
+Luckily, there are some great options for those seeking audio systems that are capable of delivering a crisp and accurate mid and higher range, accompanied by a deep bass for a full sound, for an affordable price.